 If the multi-output situation cannot be avoided, emissions shall be divided among the co-products in an accurate and consistent manner.
 This is essential for the quality of a PCF.
-Allocation rules shall follow the hierarchy described in figure 5.15.
-[Pathfinder Framework (PACT powered by WBCSD)]:
+Allocation rules shall follow the hierarchy described below [Pathfinder Framework (PACT powered by WBCSD)]:

-a) Allocation methods in line with published and accepted product category rules (PCR) of analogous processes shall be applied where available (see 5.2.4 Standards used).
-When more than one PCR exists for a product or product category, priority shall be given to allocations rules accepted by TfS in a published list or PCR given in:
+- a) Allocation methods in line with published and accepted product category rules (PCR) of analogous processes shall be applied where available (see 5.2.4 Standards used).
+When more than one PCR exists for a product or product category, priority shall be given to allocations rules in. - a.
+Existing regional law. - b.

-- b.
 PCRs from world-wide operating associations. - c.
-PCRs from regionally operating associations. - (e.g., Plastics Europe). - d.
+PCRs from regionally operating associations. (e.g., Plastics Europe). - d.
 PCR from EPD programs.